cneftali/dropwizard-spring/README.md

 [Dropwizard](http://www.dropwizard.io) is a Java framework for developing ops-friendly, high-performance, RESTful web services.

-[Spring](http://projects.spring.io/spring-framework/) is the most popular application development framework for enterprise Java™.
+[Spring 4.3.X](http://projects.spring.io/spring-framework/) is the most popular application development framework for enterprise Java™.

 This project provide a simple method for integrating Spring with Dropwizard.